 Arguably the most important, but often overlooked aspect of finding the right saddle for you is the fit.
 Everyone's body is shaped differently, and that includes where your weight rests when you are seated on a mountain bike saddle.
-The sit bones are where the majority of your weight should rest when seated, and the width of a rider's sit bones varies from person to person.
+The sit bones are where the majority of your weight should rest when seated, and the width of an individual's sit bones varies from person to person.
 Many people don't realize that mountain bike saddles are available in a range of widths, but they are.
 Some mountain bike saddles are only offered in one size, but many are offered in several widths to accommodate a range of sizing needs and preferences.

 When you have a correctly fitting saddle, your weight should rest on your sit bones with no discomfort or effect on the pedal stroke.
-If you have a saddle that is too narrow, you may find yourself bearing the brunt of your weight uncomfortably on the center portion of the saddle.
+If you have a saddle that is too narrow, you may find yourself bearing the brunt of your weight uncomfortably on your perineum on the center portion of the saddle.
 Conversely, if you have a saddle that is too wide, it may affect your pedal stroke and be uncomfortable on your hip joints.

 By necessity, mountain bike saddles are all roughly the same basic shape, with a skinny nose that widens towards the tail.
-There are many subtle variations in shape, however, that intend to provide comfort or performance differences.
+There are many subtle variations in shape, however, that intend to provide differences in comfort or performance.
 As mentioned above, saddles come in a variety of widths to accommodate a range of sit bone differences.
 Saddles are also available in a range of lengths.
 The length of a saddle is far less important than its width, but some riders have preferences and may find advantages in different lengths.
 In general, a shorter length saddle can be easier to move your body around when riding, while a longer saddle can give you more of a platform to move your weight forward for especially steep climbing.

 Beyond the length and width, saddles are shaped differently from nose to tail.
-Some saddles are flat as a pancake, while others have a slight swoop or cradled shape to them.
-What works best for you is dependent on your preference, but typically saddles that have a cradled shape and rise slightly towards the tail tend to provide more support and hold the rider in the sweet spot, while flatter designs allow for greater freedom of movement.
+Some saddles are flat as a pancake, while others have a slight scoop or cradled shape to them.
+What works best for you is dependent on your preference, but typically saddles that have a cradled shape and rise slightly towards the tail tend to provide more support and hold the rider in the sweet spot, while flatter designs can allow for somewhat greater freedom of movement.

 Dropper Seat Posts